 Services that are covered for you What you must pay when you get these services Living Healthy Rewards powered by WebMD health services You can earn up to \$150 as a reward for completing healthy activities.
 Once you earn a reward, it will be loaded onto Your Dean Wallet card.
 Swipe your card to spend your rewards at Medicare-approved locations including grocery stores, hardware stores, department stores, restaurants, and gas stations.
 Find more information at deancare.com/extrabenefits All rewards must be earned by December 31 and rewards do not expire.
 Reward balances cannot be redeemed for cash.
 Note: Per Medicare rules, rewards can no longer be used at Amazon.
 Included Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each calendar year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-In-network There is no coinsurance, copayment or deductible for members eligible for Medicare-covered medical nutrition therapy services.
-Out-of-network \$30 copayment for Medicare- covered medical nutrition therapy services.
+There is no coinsurance, copayment or deductible for members eligible for Medicare-covered medical nutrition therapy services.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-In-network There is no coinsurance, copayment, or deductible for the MDPP benefit.
-Out-of-network \$30 copayment for the MDPP benefit.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.
+Medicare Part B prescription drugs